 The average e-commerce conversion rate hovers around 2.5-3%.
 That means 97 out of every 100 visitors leave without buying.
 A structured UX audit is the fastest way to find and prioritize these revenue leaks.

 The Baymard Institute estimates that the average large e-commerce site can increase conversion rate by 35.26% through better checkout design alone.
 For a $10M site, that's $3.5M in recoverable revenue.
+For e-commerce businesses looking to maximise organic traffic alongside UX improvements, a comprehensive product page SEO strategy ensures your optimised pages actually get found.

 Stage 1: Homepage — The First Impression